 Why is the NFL paying $50 million?

 The total payment is the direct result of negotiations that were conducted under the direct supervision of Chief Magistrate Judge Arthur J. Boylan.
-Although much of the $50 million goes to the Common Good Fund, which will be disbursed for the benefit of Settlement Class Members, the creation of a new Licensing Agency to license Retired Players’ Publicity Rights offers Class Members the opportunity to earn revenue in the future.
+Although much of the $50 million goes to the Greater Good Fund, which will be disbursed for the benefit of Settlement Class Members, the creation of a new Licensing Agency to license Retired Players’ Publicity Rights offers Class Members the opportunity to earn revenue in the future.
 The degree to which that happens is based entirely on the market demand for the Publicity Rights of Retired Players.
 If that demand is significant, then licensing by the Licensing Agency for commercial uses could produce meaningful revenues for those Retired Players.

 Why not make payments to each Retired Player?